 Exploring more of the North?
 Read about our time at Mount Taranaki!

-Champagne Pools is a lot more dramatic than Artists Pallet dues to it’s defined colours.
+Champagne Pools is a lot more dramatic than Artists Pallet due to its defined colours.
 This pool is over 62m deep in places and was formed roughly 900 years ago after an underground volcanic eruption caused the ground to collapse.

 The temperature of Champagne Pools is around 75’c at the surface but temps of over 200’c have been recorded at the depths… so it kicks out a lot of heat and a lot of sulphuric stinks too.